First Family (film): Cast

+Production

+Production on First Family lasted eight months.
+Buck Henry said when he wrote First Family there was more of himself in it than certain other works as it wasn't an adaptation of a pre-existing work and was more based on his own observations.
+The film also marked Henry's solo directorial debut.
+First Family was a very troubled production with the shooting schedule coinciding with some of the most intense rainfall in California history with mudslides destroying some of the sets used for the film.
+Gilda Radner's commitment to Saturday Night Live also resulted in several scenes getting delayed.
+Henry stated the scheduling setbacks and lack of rehearsal time led to a stressful and draining experience while making the film but felt his familiarity with the cast from working with them on prior projects helped keep the film together.

 Reception

 Critical reception to First Family was hostile, with many critics generally considering it unfunny.
 Some writers were especially unimpressed given the strong cast, all of whom were established comedians and comic actors.
 Buck Henry had written other successful TV shows and films such as Saturday Night Live and The Graduate, but critics felt he gave the actors largely inferior material in his directorial debut.
 Richard Corliss of Time magazine wrote that "Henry began with a funny situation but no plot", and that "Any episode of M*A*S*H, Taxi or The Muppet Show has more laughs and pathos per minute than this impeachable farce."
 People magazine wrote that the screenplay "disintegrates about halfway through the film."
 Vincent Canby of The New York Times offered a more positive review than other critics, praising the cast and opining that some of the sequences were funny.
 However, he conceded that the film's second half appeared to run out of ideas.

 Despite the general critical drubbing, the film was financially successful, grossing $15 million at the box office (over $56 million in 2024 dollars).
+On the review aggregator website Rotten Tomatoes, 20% of 5 critics' reviews are positive.

-Actor John Hillerman was up for a role in the film and "wanted the part very badly", and had he gotten the role, he would have turned down the role of Higgins in Magnum, P.I.
+John Hillerman was up for a role in the film and "wanted the part very badly", and had he gotten the role, he would have turned down the role of Higgins in Magnum, P.I.